honusz/Tonalite/README.md

 ### Create Executable

-Create the PyInstaller release executable by running the command `python3 -m PyInstaller --onefile tonalite.spec`
+Create the PyInstaller release executable by running the command `python3 -m PyInstaller tonalite.spec`

 If you have [UPX](https://upx.github.io/) installed, the build will be much faster and smaller.